Comprehensive Expungement Representation by an Experienced Indiana Attorney You Can Trust.

 What is an Expungement?

 Expungement is the legal process of sealing your criminal record from public access.
-This prevents employers, landlords, friends, family, and the general public as a whole from accessing your criminal record from public databases.
+A successful expungement can prevent employers, landlords, friends, family, and the general public from accessing your criminal record from public databases.

 In Indiana, Expungement’s are governed by the Indiana Code 35-38-9, as well as case law interpreting that statute.
-You are able to expunge almost any criminal record - ranging from an arrest that did not result in a conviction, to more serious felony convictions.
+You are able to expunge almost any criminal record - ranging from an arrest that did not result in a conviction, to more serious felony convictions - as long as the waiting period requirement and other certain requirements are met.
 There are a few types of crimes you cannot expunge, such as sex crimes or certain serious felonies.

-Generally speaking, the expungement process takes on average 3-4 months.
-You can expunge multiple arrests & convictions at the same time, as long as you meet the requirements.
+Generally speaking, the expungement process takes on about 1-3 months depending on the level of the offense you are seeking to seal.
+You can expunge multiple arrests & convictions at the same time across multiple counties, as long as you meet the requirements set forth in the I.C.
+35-38-9-8.

 What are the Requirements for Expungement?

-Generally, to be eligible for expungement of your past arrest or conviction, you must have: (i) no criminal charges currently pending, (ii) no outstanding court costs, fees, or restitution obligations, and (iii) have met the waiting period, which is different depending on the seriousness of the offense:
+Generally, to be eligible for expungement of your past arrest or conviction, you must have: (i) no criminal charges currently pending, (ii) no outstanding court costs, fees, or restitution obligations, (iii) have not filed for expungement before, and (iv) have met the waiting period, which is the number of years since your arrest or conviction.
+This period is different depending on the seriousness of the offense:

-For arrests that did not result in a conviction, the waiting period is 1 year from the date of the arrest.
+For arrests that did not result in a conviction, the waiting period is 1 year from the date of the arrest (unless the arrest occurred after June 30, 2022, in which case the expungement is automatically removed after 60 days).

 For Class D or Level 6 Felonies, the waiting period is eight (8) years, unless waived by the prosecutor.

-For Certain less serious felonies, the waiting period is eight (8) years, or three (3) years from the completion of the person’s sentence, unless waived by the prosecutor.
+For Certain Less Serious Felonies, the waiting period is eight (8) years, or three (3) years from the completion of the person’s sentence, whichever is longer, unless waived by the prosecutor.

 Why Should I Expunge My Record?

-A criminal record can negatively affect one’s ability to obtain employment, qualify for housing, purchase a firearm, vote, obtain licensing, and be admitted into educational programs.
-It can also affect an individual’s reputation, as criminal records in Indiana are public are MyCase.IN.gov.
+Having a criminal record can hurt a person’s ability to obtain employment, qualify for housing, purchase a firearm, vote, hold public office, serve as a juror, obtain professional licensing, and be admitted into educational programs.
+It can also affect an individual’s reputation, as criminal records in Indiana are public record and searchable by anyone on Indiana MyCase - MyCase.IN.gov.
+This public repository maintained by the Indiana Courts provides the public with all criminal and civil records, including everything from traffic infractions to major felonies.

 Why Should I Hire an Attorney?